 Choosing the Right Voiceover Recording Equipment Following on from the last blog you should now have a great recording environment.
 A quiet, consistent, professional studio space with a low noise floor.
 This page will focus on how to set up a voice over studio and

 The aim of these blog posts is to assist anyone who may be considering being a voice actor.
-I’ll try to add more content when I have time so please keep checking back or alternatively you can subscribe above.
-The posts are kept in an order that I think best to read them if you are starting from the very beginning of your voiceover career.
-Although obviously if you are looking for help in a specific area you can jump about as you see fit.
+I’ll try to add more content when I have time so please keep checking back.
+The posts are kept in an order that I think is best to read them.
+Although, obviously if you are looking for help in a specific area you can jump about as you see fit.

 I started working as a voice artist 15 years ago and am still constantly learning (stealing other peoples ideas) so I’ll occasionally drop back in and update the blog posts.
 So, if you think I may be missing some information or you have something that has been really helpful for you, I’d love to hear it.
 You can drop be a message here.